joviwyel/MovieDB/README.md

   Parser mains243.xml file and insert 136 genres into table genres, 12115 Movies into table movies, 8778 genres & Movies into table genres_in_movies, total cost 4.557 sec.

   Parser casts123.xml file and insert 23082 records into table stars_in_movies, cost total 3.272 sec.

+## XML parsing optimization report:
+  Except as mentioned in our project file such like set auto-commit off and using PreparedStatement methods, there are many other ways can be done to reduce the running time of our program.
+Here do some small describe about the method which our project is using.

+  Method One: (This project is using this method.)
+  Since for project 3, we need to insert some new information into the old database.
+In order to do this, we have to check if the information we want to insert is already exists.
+Therefore, Our main approach is to reduce the time it takes to retrieve data already in the database.
+  1. We create an new Object to access and modify data easier.
+For movies, we have Object NewMovie, which will store all the data related to the Movie.
+For Stars, we have Object NewStar, which will store all the data telated to the Star.

+  2. We are using HashMap to store key and value.
+For table stars, movies, stars_in_movies, genres_in_movies and genres, we create bounch of HashMap to hold all the key and value for those information.
+For example, HashMap<NewMovie, String> moviesMap, this Hashmap has a key which is the Object NewMovie which include movie's title, year and director, and the value is movieId.
+Before parsing, we will create this HashMap.
+During the parsing time, we will create a new Object which include the information got from XML file, and check if this HashMap already contains such key.
+If not, then doing insert.
+HashMap will reach the key and value efficiently.
+Then significantly reduced running time.

+  Method Two:
+  Another method is to use load data infile statement.
+By using this, can read rows from a text file into a table in a short time.

 # Project 2
 ## Demo video URL: https://www.youtube.com/watch?v=rE5Uz4C_JIo